 Stomach punches train an MMA fighter the breathing, the timing, and the coordination of contracting the abs as the fighter is catching a punch using abdominal bracing.

-Abdominal bracing is muscle contraction around the spine that creates a rigid midsection, and according to some studies, abdominal bracing improves spinal mobility .
+Abdominal bracing is muscle mass contraction around the spine that creates a rigid midsection, and according to some studies, abdominal bracing improves spinal mobility .

 Does It Have Any Downsides?

 Hitting your abs might have some downsides, especially if you have an underdeveloped six-pack or perform the exercise improperly.

 Punching the abs with full force straight away must be avoided because you should gradually increase punch power so you can adapt.